Department of Physics

 CHY 115 and 116 Principles of Chemistry II with Lab

-A major in physics prepares you to think critically about the world, and provides you with a fundamental understanding about how things work.
-A degree in physics is mandatory for graduate school, but also is excellent preparation for many engineering jobs, computing, medical physics, and a host of other technical careers.
-You can find more information at the American Institute of Physics site.
+A major in physics prepares students to think critically about the world and provides a fundamental understanding about how things work.
+A degree in physics is mandatory for graduate school, but it also is excellent preparation for many engineering jobs, computing, medical physics, and a host of other technical careers.
+For more information, visit the American Institute of Physics site.